Foster and Kinship Care Training

 On-Going Foster Care Education

-California State Law Requires licensed resource families to complete 8 hours of annual foster care education, which fulfills the Humboldt & Del Norte Counties mandate for annual renewal of Resource Parents.
+California State Law requires licensed resource families to complete 8 hours of annual foster care education, which fulfills the Humboldt & Del Norte Counties mandate for annual renewal of Resource Parents.
 It is mandatory to take Module 2 each year to renew your license and the other 5 hours can be accrued through other FKCE classes or taken online through the Quality Parenting initiative website.
 Given that children are coming into the court system with greater histories of abuse and neglect than ever before, it has become more important than ever to develop excellent parenting skills, knowledge of the court system, and strong and on-going support systems.

 This class is designed for families that are thinking about becoming adoptive parents, in the process of becoming adoptive parents, or already are an adoptive family.
 The facilitator has many years of experience as an adoptive liaison, working with pre and post adoptive families, birth families, and Kinship providers.
 If this subject applies to you, please come and check out this amazing class and meet other adoptive parents.
 This class if offered bi-monthly and is required if adopting through Humboldt County CWS.

 CPR & First Aid

 Learn how to take care of your loved ones or any others in need should an emergency, accident or injury occur.
 Learn how to save a life.
-The trainers show you how to do dressings, help stop bleeding, basic arm slings, help save a drowning victim, and other simple emergency tips.
-Trainers is certified by the American Red Cross.
-The FKCE Program will now be handing out certificates as instructed by the county for the CPR/First Aid classes.
-The CPR/First Aid class will continue to be free to all participants.
-The certification is good for 2 years.
-This class is offered once a month on Saturday.
-DUE TO COVID-19, THIS CLASS IS ONLY AVAILABLE ONLINE THROUGH RED CROSS AT A COST OF $35.
+The trainer will show you how to provide CPR, use an AED unit, help stop bleeding, basic arm slings, and other simple emergency tips.
+The FKCE Program will email certificates and Heart Saver workbooks, which are free to all participants.
+The certification for this class is good for 2 years.
+This class is offered once a month online.
+Trainer Amber Espinosa is an EMT with Cal Ore Life Flight.